RusselHarveyMercadoIV/octa/README.md

 ### 5. Verify and Reasoning

-Ask Octa about any file to see the architectural intent behind it, or run a doctor check to find drift.
+Ask Octa about any file to see the architectural intent behind it, or run a look check to find drift.

 ```bash
 octa query src/auth.ts